 While the number of work place standing desks is increasing, some employers won’t automatically give new or current employees the option for an active workstation.
 Many still require doctor’s notes, which is a reactive solution to a broader problem of inactivity.
 Changing a supervisor’s mind is possible though.

-To request a standing desk at your workplace, like the WorkFit™ Electric Desk available now in North America, follow these five tips:
+To request a standing desk at your workplace, follow these five tips:

 - Lean on research: Any cost-related decision garners more support with facts and research.
 Understand why adding movement to the workday makes a difference in terms of mood, satisfaction and overall well-being.